oasisprotocol/oasis-sdk/client-sdk/ts-web/core/docs/getting-started.md

 oasis-net-runner](https://docs.oasis.dev/oasis-core/development-setup/running-tests-and-development-networks/oasis-net-runner).
 In this case, the net runner creates a "client" node, and you should proceed using that node's socket.
+The instructions there set up the socket to be in `/tmp/oasis-net-runnerXXXXXXXXX/net-runner/network/client-0/internal.sock`, where the `XXXXXXXXX` is a random number.

 ## Getting Envoy